 Browser-based choice mechanisms

-If you prefer not to receive targeted advertising from AcuityAds, you can object to our processing of browser data by the Platform by clicking here, by visiting the NAI website here, by going to the DAA website here, the DAAC website here, or the EDAA website here.
-California data subjects may opt-out of profiling by the Platform as well as the sale or sharing of their personal information where required under applicable law by clicking the above links.
-If you opt-out, AcuityAds will set a cookie on your browser that tells AcuityAds not to tailor ads to your interests – including IBA and cross-device ads.
+If you prefer not to receive targeted advertising from AcuityAds, you can object to our processing of browser data by the Platform by clicking here, by visiting the NAI website here, by going to the DAA website here or the DAAC website here.
+Data subjects may opt-out of profiling by the Platform as well as the sale or sharing of their personal information where required under applicable law by clicking the above links.
+If you opt-out, AcuityAds will set a cookie on your browser that tells AcuityAds not to tailor ads to your interests – including any profiling, sale, sharing, IBA and cross-device ads.
 Opting out does not mean you will not be served an ad by AcuityAds, but the ads we serve will be less relevant to your interests.
 Please note that the opt-out cookie only applies to the computer and browser where it is set.
 Also, if you delete the opt-out cookie (such as by clearing all cookies on your browser), you will need to renew your opt-out choice.
 EU data subjects receive additional rights as described below.
 Also, where we receive a request to opt-out of profiling or sale/sharing of personal information from a publisher or SSP, we will treat that user has having opted-out of our systems.

-To better understand the process of behavioral advertising, please visit:
+To better understand the process of behavioural advertising, please visit:

 Network Advertising Initiative (“NAI”) – www.networkadvertising.org